darranholmes74/reading-notes/201_ReadingNotes/class1.md

 # Class 1 - Reading Assignment

-1. HTTP is a form of transporation,
+1. HTTP is a form of transportation,

 that we use to send information,

-it transprots data to the computers,
+it transports data to the computers,

 to show websites to the users.

 2. The browser parses the HTML files first and finds a ```<link>``` file referencing any CSS stylesheet and ```<script>``` referencing a script.
 The browser sends a request to the server for the CSS and JavaScript files.
 The browser creates an in-memory CSSOM structure from the parsed CSS and compiles and executes the parsed JavaScript.
-The browser builds the DOM tree and add the CSS style and generates a visual representation fo the page for the user to interact with.
+The browser builds the DOM tree and adds the CSS style and generates a visual representation of the page for the user to interact with.

-3. You can copy any image that does not have a copyright as long as you credit the image to the creater or you can use a personal image created by you.
+3. You can copy any image that does not have a copyright as long as you credit the image to the creator or you can use a personal image created by you.

-4. To create a string you would would surround text in "" or '' for example 'string'.
-A number would be type as actual number like with out the quotation marks.
-It will no be recondized as a number if the number is spelled out as a word.
+4. To create a string you would surround text in “” or ‘’ for example ‘string’.
+A number would be typed as an actual number without quotation marks.
+It will not be recognized as a number if the number is spelled out as a word.

 5. A variable is a named storage location in a program.
 Variables are important in JavaScript because they allow you to store and manipulate values in your code.